MECTsrl/imx_mect/README.md

         make -C ~/imx_mect/Makefile tpac_1007

-## Main build steps
+## Main steps of the automatic build

-The main steps of the Makefile-driven build flow are:
+The Makefile-driven build flow does in sequence:

-- check and update the host environment
+- checks and updates the host environment
-- download LTIB, toolchain for cross-compilation, Qt, and their configurations and patches
+- downloads LTIB, toolchain for cross-compilation, Qt, and their configurations and patches
-- install and patch LTIB
+- installs and patch LTIB
-- install the toolchain for cross-compilation, compile and install Qt
+- installs the toolchain for cross-compilation, compiles and installs Qt
-- build the image for the target
+- builds the image for the target.
-  The build process automatically downloads source archives and packages, when needed.
+  The build process automatically downloads the source archives and packages, as they are needed.
-  If one of the downloads fail, the build can be resumed by restarting manually LTIB:
+  If any of these downloads fails, the build is aborted.
+It can be resumed by restarting manually the build of the target image using LTIB:

         cd ~/imx_mect/ltib; ./ltib